sammyf/ollimca/README.md

 a certain image appears on a certain keyword.
 This is, if not intended, at least a useful 'bug', as it makes you rediscover photos you didn't even know you had and let you relive old memories you had forgotten ... at least it did for me.

+#### about *images*:
+Images that are too big will not get a thumbnail, and will instead displayed as a 'image not available' textfield.
+You can still click to open them in your external viewe.

 This is a work in progress,so expect bugs, weird happenstances and missing features you just don't get why I didn't implement them yet ... ¯\_(ツ)_/¯